Piecewise rigid curve deformation via a Finsler steepest descent: Application to Curve Matching

 \subsection{Matching Flow}

 In this section, we use $H = W^{1,2}(\Circ,\R^2)$.
 In order to minimize $E$ on $\Bb$ we consider the scheme~\eqref{sequence}, that defines $\{\GA_k\}$ for $k>0$ as

-where $\GA_0$ is the input curve to be matched to $\La$, $\nabla_{R_{\GA_k}} E$ is defined by~\eqref{grad-rigid} (using $H = W^{1,2}(S_1,\R^2)$) and $\tau_k > 0$ is a step size, that satisfies the Wolfe rule~\eqref{Wolfe}.
-We prove the following convergence theorem for the method:
+where $\GA_0$ is the input curve to be matched to $\La$, $\nabla_{R_{\GA_k}} E$ is defined by~\eqref{grad-rigid} (using $H = W^{1,2}(\Circ,\R^2)$) and $\tau_k > 0$ is a step size, that satisfies the Wolfe rule~\eqref{Wolfe}.
+According to Theorem \ref{convergence}, following proposition proves the convergence of the method:

-\begin{prop} The $W^{1,2}-$gradient of the energy functional $E$ is Lipschitz on every convex set of curves of bounded length. \end{prop}
+\begin{prop} The $W^{1,2}-$gradient of the energy functional $E$ is $W^{1,2}-$ Lipschitz on every set of curves of bounded length. \end{prop}

 \begin{proof} We remark that we choose $W^{1,2}(\Circ,\RR^2)$ as ambient space and, moreover, we have